Fee Payment (All Students)

 What's covered: Processing of late payments.

-What’s covered: Meal plans will have two forms of payment: block meals and Munch Money.
-Block meals offer the flexibility to select an entire meal or individual items from each of the available food stations.
+What's covered: Meal plans will have two forms of payment: daily meals and Munch Money.
 Munch Money may be used at all dining and most vending locations on campus.
 Munch Money will not roll over into the next academic year.

 New Student Orientation

-What’s covered: All materials, sessions, general entertainment and meals not included in student meal plans.
+What's covered: All materials, sessions, general entertainment and meals.

 The earlier you enroll, the more payment plan options are available, so enroll early!